rafi-mbstu/EDGE_DB34/README.md

 # 📊 EDGE_DB34 – Advanced SQL Solutions

-This repository contains MySQL query solutions for the **Final Exam** and **Project** of course DB2434, focused on advanced SQL and applied database scenarios.
+This repository contains MySQL query solutions for the **Final Exam** and **Project** of course Database Management, focused on advanced SQL and applied database scenarios.

 ## 📁 Contents